LotroCompanion/lotro-data/README.txt

 - quests, deeds
 - skills
 - consumables
-- combat data,
+- combat data
 - crafting data
+- mounts
+- cosmetic pets
+- barter and vendor data

 In the future, it may contain:
-- mounts
 - travels
 - ...